deanbrand/Coursera_Capstone/README.md

 <h1 align="center"> The Hearts of Europe </h1>

 <h2 align="center">
-CExploring the Neighbourhoods of 4 Cities in Europe
+Exploring the Neighbourhoods of 4 Cities in Europe
   <br>
   <br>
 Dean Brand